shakfu/faustlab/README.md

 All of the above implementations pass a minimal functional test which produces audio given a faust dsp file (`noise.dsp`).

+The `cyfaust` implementation also includes `faust_box.pxd` and the beginnings of an attempt to wrap the faust box api.

 CAVEAT: project code is currently only at a proof of concept stage and is likely to contain a variety of bugs, memory leaks and other irritants...

 **Isn't it redundant to do the same thing four different ways?**